SumoLogic/sumoshell/README.md

 `sumo search [filter]` which will transform logs into the json format `sumoshell` uses.
 Commands should end with `render` `render-basic` or `graph` which render the output to the terminal.
 Each operator is a stand-alone binary allowing them to be easily composed.

 ## Installation
-Currently [OSX and Linux binaries are provided for sumoshell](https://github.com/SumoLogic/sumoshell/releases).
+[OSX and Linux binaries are provided for sumoshell](https://github.com/SumoLogic/sumoshell/releases).
 Simply extract the archive and place the binaries on your path.

 If you run a different OS or would prefer to install from source, it's easy to build from source.
 Given a working [go](https://golang.org/doc/install) installation, run:
 ```